tylertian123/ryver-latexbot/usage_guide.md

   // ...
 }
 ```

+# The Blue Alliance (TBA) Integration
+The Blue Alliance (TBA) integration was added in version 0.6.0.
+It allows users to query info about FRC teams, districts and events using the `tba <sub-command> [args]` command.

+For more details, see the output of `@latexbot help tba`.

+Here is a list of supported actions:
+- `team <team>` - Get basic team info.
+- `teamEvents <team> [year]` - Get info about a team's events.
+- `districts [year]` - Get a list of all the districts.
+- `districtRankings <district> [year] [range]` - Get the team rankings for a district.
+- `districtEvents <district> [year] [week(s)]` - Get the events in a district.
+- `event <event> [year]` - Get info about an event.
+- `eventRankings <event> [year] [range]` - Get the rankings for an event.

+Note that districts and events are specified by code and not name, e.g. "ONT", "ONOSH" (case-insensitive).

+For all commands, the word "team" can be abbreviated as "t", "district(s)" can be abbreviated as "d",
+"event(s)" can be abbreviated as "e", and "ranking(s)" can be abbreviated as "r".
+They are also
+case-insensitive.
+E.g. `districtEvents` can be abbreviated as `dEvents`, `districtE` or `dE`.

+Some of these commands make use of *ranges*.
+A range can be one of the following:
+- A single number, e.g. "10" for the top 10 results.
+- Two numbers separated by a dash, e.g. "10-20" for the 10th result to the 20th result (inclusive).
+- A number followed by a plus, e.g. "10+", for everything after and including the 10th result.

+Additionally, if configured, LaTeX Bot will highlight the rows containing information about the team when displaying ranking tables.
+This requires the `"frcTeam"` field to be set in the JSON config.

+Please see the deployment guide for how to set it up.

 # Google Calendar Integration
 This section outlines commands and topics related to Google Calendar events integration in LaTeX Bot.